William Kentridge receives the 7th Ruth Baumgarte Art Award

 RELOADED IN 2022 - Become, who you are! - Ruth Baumgarte - The Art of Living

-We are pleased to announce, that the immersive retrospective will return in March untill July 2022 at the Museum for Art and Cultural History, Dortmund.
+We are pleased to announce, that the immersive retrospective will return on 06 March until 06 June 2022 at the Museum for Art and Cultural History, Dortmund.

 We would have celebrated the Opening today - Become Who You Are!
 Ruth Baumgarte – The Art of Living